vigetlabs/blendid/README.md

 npm start
 ```

-This will start a static production server viewable at http://localhost:5000.
+This will start a static server that serves your production files to http://localhost:5000.

 ### Deploy to gh-pages
 ```